Why use Zcash to pay for stuff?

 Why not use a credit card, debit card, or even Paypal?
 That’s what normal people do, right?

-These types of payments use the double-entry accounting system of government money invented by the Midici family in 15th century Italy.
-The overly-simplified idea is a central authority issues money, and banks keep records of debits and credits.
-The banks have authority to accept/reject a user, and to censor actions.
-This design has worked fairly well for more than 500 years.
+These types of payments use the double-entry accounting system of government fiat money invented by the Midici family in 15th century Italy.
+A central authority issues money, and banks keep records of debits and credits.
+Every fiat currency has failed, but we’ve stuck with the design for more than 500 years.

-In fact, around 2009 Satoshi made this possible!
-Satoshi gave the world the gift of Bitcoin.
+In fact, around 2009 Satoshi gave the world the gift of Bitcoin!
 Every node keeps a copy of the synced record, obsoleting the need for a trusted third party.
-With power decentralized, no individual can control the system or shut it down.
-Anyone can participate in this new financial order.
+With nodes decentralized, no individual can control the system, shut it down, or inflate it into failure.
+Anyone can participate in this new, better, financial order.

-The more time goes by, the more links get made, the more identities get revealed, the more it spirals into a panopticon state.
+The more time goes by, the more links get made, the more identities get revealed, the more bad actors know who when and where to target.
+Not to mention, the whole thing spirals into a panopticon state.
 Not to mention, everyone’s actions are digitally archived, accessible for free, to the whole world, until the end of time.
+Scary, right?

 How is Zcash different?

 Using Zcash is like having a Harry Potter invisibility cloak, with an ability to put it on and take it off, at will.
 When the world tunes in to the Zcash reality tv show, they will only see what Zcashers have consented to let them see.
+When a Zcasher wants to go home, they put on the cloak and go home.
+No tracking, no following, no danger.
 Imagine being empowered with that kind of freedom!

-Ever buy something at a retail store, and when you checkout you’re asked a bunch of superfluous questions?
+Ever buy something, and when you checkout you’re asked a bunch of superfluous questions?
 Name, phone number, email address, etc.?
 Then a couple weeks later you get hit with all kinds of magazines and targeted advertising?
 If you donate to charity, it can be even worse.
-Every time I go to the mailbox I get a handful of solicitations from nonprofits I’ve donated to years ago and from some I’ve never heard of who likely purchased my address.
+Every time I go to the mailbox I get a handful of solicitations from nonprofits I donated to years ago and from some I’ve never heard of who likely purchased my address.

 Ever wish you could tell them, ‘I’m only going to give you what you need to know, and that is knowledge that the item is paid for.
 Bye-bye.’
 In truth, it’s easier to do online.
 No nasty looks from cashiers.

-If you’d like to be a super ninja who uses Zcash, it’s getting easier and easier!
-You can start by getting a wallet like ZecWallet Lite.
+If you’d like to be a super Zcash ninja, it’s getting easier and easier!
+You can start by getting a wallet that uses z-addresses like ZecWallet Lite.
 Soon, a mobile wallet will be available.
-Once you get some ZEC currency in your wallet, by earning ZEC, or buying ZEC at a cryptoATM or a regulated exchange like Gemini, you’re in the game.
+Once you get some ZEC currency in your wallet, by earning ZEC, or buying ZEC at a cryptoATM or an online exchange like Gemini, you’re in the game.
 You can then “Pay With Zcash.”
 Food, clothing, games, etc. There are hundreds of stores and charities that accept it, with more being added all the time.
 Enjoy!